-- The students will be able to perform database search in order to identify genes that are physically linked or that follow specific phylogenetic distribution patterns. - The students will be able to extract information related to genome wide experimental data (gene or protein expression, phenotype, interaction data) gene or protein expression from databases and use this as building blocks or input for research projects - The students will be able to use databases to search and identify structural homolog or catalytic domains in proteins to elaborate upon the function of unknown proteins - The students will be able to use databases that integrate different types of data and use advanced visualization tools. - The students will apply these methods to current issues in microbial physiology and metabolism.
+- The students will be able to understand how proteins are functionally annotated and the current issues in the accuracy and completeness of these annotations. - The students will be able to predict if a metabolic pathway is present in a given organism. - The students will be able to perform database searches to identify genes that are physically linked or that follow specific phylogenetic distribution patterns. - The students will be able to extract information related to genome-wide experimental data (gene or protein expression, phenotype, interaction data) gene or protein expression from databases and use this as building blocks or input for research projects - The students will be able to use databases to search and identify structural homolog or catalytic domains in proteins to elaborate upon the function of unknown proteins. - The students will be able to use databases that integrate different types of data and use advanced visualization tools. - The students will apply these methods to current issues in microbial physiology and metabolism.